World Geography

 The vertical space solved multiple problems: layers could breathe, we could group them meaningfully, and the design could scale as we added more layer types.
 Most importantly, the sidebar didn't compete with the map—it complemented it.

 A year is a long time in design.
-When we revived the project twelve months later, I looked at what we'd built with fresh eyes and higher skills.
-The bones were good, but the aesthetic was stuck in 2015.
+When the project was revived twelve months later, I looked at what we'd built with fresh eyes and higher skills.
+The bones were good, but the aesthetic was stuck in 2010.
 It needed to feel like modern software.

 Drawing tools